Islam: God's Message of Guidance to Humanity

 المراجعة النهائية تمت بعون الله في االرابع من ربيع الثاني 1438 - الثاني من يناير 2017

 أعوذُ باللهِ منَ الشيطانِ الرجيم

 I seek refuge with God from the Stoned Shaytan

 In the name of Allah, the Beneficent, the Merciful

-All living creatures are composed of a body and self (nafs in Arabic), which is also referred to as soul.
+All living beings are composed of a body and self (nafs, in Arabic), which is also referred to as soul.
 Non-living objects, like rocks, are composed of body only.
-Then, the self (or soul) is the source and the essence of life in living creatures.
+Then, the self (or soul) is the source and the essence of life in living beings.

 The body organs function only by commands from the self (soul).
-The moment the soul stops functioning, the body becomes lifeless.
+The moment the self stops functioning, the body becomes lifeless.
 It dies.